ryanliwag/usingMy-tensorflow-slim-inception-models/README.md

 You can approach this through the slim or inception tutorial

-I followed the inception tutorial and is able to run the flowers_train on a different dataset. simply change the num_classes in
+I followed the inception tutorial and is able to run the flowers_train on a different dataset.

 ```shell